-Conduct of Guests
+Conduct of Members & Guests

-- Please be mindful of the Club motto, Savoir faire, Savoir vivre.
-Guests should conduct themselves at all times in an exemplary manner that honours the traditions and values of the Club.
+- Please be mindful of the Club motto “Savoir faire, Savoir vivre”.
+Members and guests should conduct themselves at all times in an exemplary manner that honours the traditions and values of the Club.

-Guests are required to conform to the approved standards of attire at all times.
+Members and guests are required to conform to the approved standards of attire at all times.

 More formal business attire is always appropriate

 Please note, when attending a private event, the dress requirement is Casual Business Attire unless specified otherwise by the host